-You can redeem Capital One rewards by logging into your Capital One credit card account, either on their website or the Capital One mobile app, and clicking on the “View Rewards” button or the rewards total at the top of the page.
+You can redeem rewards on a Capital One credit card by signing in in to your account online or by using the Capital One mobile app, and clicking on the “View Rewards” button or the rewards total at the top of the page.
 From there, you’ll see a list of rewards redemption options.

-The exact options depend on which Capital One credit card you have, but some common things you can do with your rewards include getting gift cards, erasing specific purchases with Capital One’s “purchase eraser,” or redeeming for cash back as a statement credit or paper check.
+The exact options depend on which Capital One credit card you have, but some common things you can do with your rewards include getting gift cards, paying for specific purchases or redeeming for cash back as a statement credit or paper check.
 You can also transfer your rewards to another Capital One credit card account.

 To set up auto-redemption, go to the Capital One rewards redemption page while you’re logged in, and click on the “Rewards Settings” tab.
 You can choose to redeem for statement credits or paper checks in the mail.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines

 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.